rticommunity/rticonnextdds-examples/examples/connext_dds/instance_statistics/README.md

 # Example Code: Instance Statistics

-Example about getting instance statistics.
+Example showing how to obtain instance statistics.

 ## Concept

-RTI Connext DDS provides information about the instances that are currently being maintained by that DataReader or DataWriter.
+RTI Connext DDS provides information about the instances that are currently being maintained by a DataReader or DataWriter.

 | Structure | Field Name | Description |
 | --------- | ---------- | ----------- |